Restless reachability problems in temporal graphs: Restless path and restless reachability problems

-All these three problems are \np-hard (the hardness of the first two can be found in the paper of Casteigts et al.~\cite{CasteigtsHMZ2019}).
-For the last claim, observe that the \krestlesspath problem is a special case of the \krestlessmotif problem where all the vertices in the graph are colored with a single color and the query multiset is $M=\{1^k\}$.
+An illustration of restless path problems is available in Figure~\ref{fig:restless-paths}.
+All these three problems are \np-hard (the hardness of the first two can be found in the paper of Casteigts et al.~\cite{casteigts2021finding}).
+For the last claim, observe that \krestlesspath is a special case of \krestlessmotif where all the vertices in the graph are colored with a single color and the query multiset is $M=\{1^k\}$.
 Since \krestlesspath is \np-hard, it follows that \krestlessmotif is \np-hard, as well.